 MSBS System: The Polish MSBS system (Modulowy System Broni Strzeleckiej) uses a common camera / receiver, which can be configured using a traditional bullpup or bullpup scheme.
 You can attach different modules to one base, as a result of which you can get eleven different tactical options, including a submachine gun, a basic carbine, a carbine with a grenade launcher, a sniper rifle and a light machine gun.
 Such structural flexibility allows you to get weapons in configurations that are suitable for the most diverse tasks of the infantry squad.

-H & K NK416 / M27: Heckler & Koch's NK416 automatic weapons have recently been adopted by many military structures, including the Norwegian and French armies, special operations forces from 27 countries and the United States Marine Corps (designation M27).
-The weapon has proved itself on the most positive side.
-Its main attractive feature is that, with minimal adaptation, this weapon can fulfill all roles in the squad, be an assault rifle, sniper rifle and automatic rifle.
-A shortened version is available with a 280 mm barrel weighing 3,7 kg and a standard with a 368 mm barrel weighing 4 kg; At present, the system is deployed in two calibers: 5,56 mm (NK416) and 7,62 mm (NK417), the release of weapons and other calibers is possible.
-The compact model "C" is also available with a barrel length of 228 mm.
+H&K NK416 / M27: The Heckler & Koch NK416 automatic weapon has recently been adopted by many military structures, including the Norwegian and French armies, special operations forces of 27 countries and the United States Marine Corps (designation M27).
+The weapon has proven itself from the most positive side.
+Its main attractive feature is that this weapon, with minimal adaptation, can fulfill all roles in the squad, be an assault rifle, a sniper rifle and an automatic rifle.
+Available in a short version with a 280 mm barrel weighing 3,7 kg and a standard version with a 368 mm barrel weighing 4 kg; the system is currently deployed in two calibers: 5,56 mm (NK416) and 7,62 mm (NK417), weapons and other calibers can be produced.
+The compact C model is also available with a 228 mm barrel.

 IWI TAVOR: The Israel Weapons Industry TAVOR automatic weapon is a bullpup with a long gas piston stroke, which increases reliability, durability, simplifies design and maintenance.
 It can be configured as an assault rifle, carbine, sniper rifle (for a skilled shooter) or a submachine gun.
 It is the standard infantry weapon of the Israeli army, the system is selected by another 30 countries and is manufactured under license in Brazil, India and Ukraine.